The Gastric Band

 - No stomach stapling or cutting, or intestinal rerouting

-- Lower operative complication rate than with gastric bypass
+- Lower operative complication rate than other bariatric procedures

 - Regular follow-up critical for optimal results